Decriminalize Poverty!

 Decriminalize Poverty!
 Explained: Fines and Fees

 Decriminalize Poverty!
 Explained is an online video series where the aspects of criminalized poverty and how it affects the world around us will be discussed.
-In her first video, Skyler discusses fines and fees in relation to civil and criminal court debt and payment plans.

 Listen to Decriminalize Poverty!’s podcast episode “Debt Penalty” and hear from Sarah Couture of the Fines and Fees Justice Center and Decriminalize Poverty! fellow Kelly Lynch.